hive-mind-name-already-taken/Concepts/text00_Concept.md

 - Improving the security & removing any glitches - technological or conceptual.
 - Testing alpha & beta versions post simulations in small user groups
 - Obtaining as similar as possible results using current technology such as social media (one which will be programed here)

+						-on the side we record every word in every language, written or not + tracing the words back as far as possible -we record all versions of mythologies & histories -we record all DNA/RNA, physiology of every species ever found -we record every archeological findings
+						-not b misguided ny govt. issued versions

 ###### Stage 2: